Questfall/docs/quest-mining/completion/rpg-attributes/luck.md

 ## Implementation Status

 Boxes and Cards are connected to Common Lootbox openings.
 Chance and Bonus are connected to supported marketplace, crafting, and character-leveling actions.
-Shards is fully modelled, but becomes actionable when quest-completion shard rewards are connected.
+Shards is connected to quest-completion rewards and increases the selection weight of pieces missing from the current Chest Shard set.
+Completing a set awards a Common Lootbox.

 ## How To Read These Tables